Chart Color Schemes

 Bentleigh East - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects likely to impact the area.
-Key projects include East Village Precinct Infrastructure, East Village, Bentleigh East Structure Plan Implementation, and East Boundary Road Pedestrian Safety Improvements.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects likely influencing this region.
+Notable initiatives include East Village Precinct Infrastructure, East Village development, Bentleigh East Structure Plan implementation, and East Boundary Road Pedestrian Safety Improvements.
+The following list details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.